-45. Projects in the two biomes and in Africa overall received lower performance ratings than the overall GEF portfolio.
-Analysis of terminal evaluation ratings from the most recent IEO Annual Performance Report (APR) 2019 database shows that projects in the biomes significantly underperformed when compared with the overall GEF portfolio on most dimensions (Figure 10).
+Projects in the two biomes and in Africa overall received lower performance ratings than the overall GEF portfolio.
+Analysis of terminal evaluation ratings from the most recent IEO Annual Performance Report (APR) 2019 database shows that projects in the biomes significantly underperformed when compared with the overall GEF portfolio on most dimensions (figure 3.1).

-46. Focusing on the two dimensions of interest to this evaluation-project outcomes and likelihood of their sustainability-68 percent of projects were rated as having outcomes in the 'Satisfactory' range;7 this is a significantly lower percentage than for the overall GEF portfolio (80 percent of projects) and for the Africa region (73 percent of projects).
-Ratings for the likelihood of sustainability of outcomes at project closure followed a similar pattern: only 46 percent of projects in the biomes were rated in the 'Likely' range for sustainability,8 compared to 63 percent of the overall GEF portfolio and 50 percent of the Africa portfolio of projects.
-It is useful to note that outcomes and their likely sustainability have been found to be statistically correlated (GEF IEO 2019a).
-The statistical test for proportionality for this evaluation indicates that the outcome and sustainability ratings for the three comparators-the overall GEF, Africa, and the two biomes-differ in their proportions.
-This difference between the cohorts is statistically significant: the p-value for the outcome and sustainability differ, but in both cases, the p-value is less than 0.0005.
+Focusing on the two dimensions of interest to this evaluation-project outcomes and likelihood of their sustainability-68 percent of projects were rated as having outcomes in the satisfactory range;1 this is a significantly lower percentage than for the overall GEF portfolio (80 percent of projects) and for the Africa region (73 percent of projects).
+Ratings for the likelihood of sustainability of outcomes at project closure followed a similar pattern: only 46 percent of projects in the biomes were rated in the likely range for sustainability,2 compared to 63 percent of the overall GEF portfolio and